mietek/halcyon-website/pages/examples/index.md

 #### Extra dependencies

-- [pre-install hook](/reference/#halcyon_pre_install_hook), using Halcyon recursively to install Idris, with version constraints and extra dependencies:
+- [Pre-install hook](/reference/#halcyon_pre_install_hook), using Halcyon recursively to install Idris, with version constraints and extra dependencies:
     - _alex_, as a [sandbox extra app](/guide/#sandbox-extra-apps), with version constraints
-- static website content, as [extra data files](/guide/#extra-data-files)
+- Static website content, as [extra data files](/guide/#extra-data-files)

-**Note:**  Requires a machine with at least 1 GB of memory in order to run.
+**Note:**  Try Idris requires a machine with at least 1 GB of memory in order to run.

 <aside>